manuel-serrano/hiphop/tutorials/hiphop-tutorial-async/README.md

 The benefits HipHop brings are the following:

-  * An `async` form can be interrupted, suspended, and resumed as any HipHop computation.
+  * an `async` form can be interrupted, suspended, and resumed as any HipHop computation;
-  * An `async` form can execute in parallel with other HipHop computations.
+  * an `async` form can execute in parallel with other HipHop computations;
-  * An `async` form can be synchronized with other forms, let them be other `async` forms or arbitrary HipHop statements.
+  * an `async` form can be synchronized with other forms, let them be other `async` forms or arbitrary HipHop statements.